 Back to Insights

-How are retailers approaching omnichannel commerce, with its many pitfalls and opportunities, this year?
-Radial recently completed a retailer survey to uncover the key B2B trends shaping the future of eCommerce as consumers increasingly seek products on their preferred channels, not always directly from a brand.
+How are retailers approaching multichannel commerce, with its many pitfalls and opportunities?
+Radial completed a retailer survey to uncover the key B2B distribution trends shaping the future of commerce as consumers increasingly seek products on their preferred channels, not always directly from a brand.

 Inventory Manager Using Tablet Computer, Talking to a Worker Holding Two Cardboard Packages.
 They Discuss Customer Orders.
 Stock of Parcels with Products Ready for Shipment in the Background.

-Radial’s research in 2025 indicates that brands face an inflection point.
+Radial’s research indicates that brands face an inflection point.
 They want to grow and scale across a variety of channels but face both high customer expectations and significant operational constraints.
-Specifically, many brands face a fulfillment bottleneck that breaks brand trust and stymies growth.
+Specifically, many brands face a logistics bottleneck that breaks brand trust and stymies growth.

-So how are retailers approaching omnichannel commerce, with its many pitfalls and opportunities, this year?
-Radial recently completed a retailer survey to uncover the key B2B trends shaping the future of eCommerce as consumers increasingly seek products on their preferred channels, not always directly from a brand.
+So how are retailers approaching multichannel commerce, with its many pitfalls and opportunities?
+Radial recently completed a retailer survey to uncover the key B2B distribution trends shaping the future of eCommerce as consumers increasingly seek products on their preferred channels, not always directly from a brand.

-Modern Brands Have the Opportunity to Expand into B2B Channels
+Modern Brands Have the Opportunity to Expand into New Channels

 Eighty percent of eCommerce sales occur via B2B channels, whether that’s retail, wholesale, or marketplace.
 But many growing brands haven’t taken full advantage of B2B yet.
 Only 42% of surveyed retailers below a billion in revenue indicate B2B channels make up the majority of their revenue.
 And 33% of brands below a billion in revenue don’t sell on B2B channels at all.